This policy applies to Sparton of Canada Limited, dba as Stealth / Stealth.com / Stealth Computer.

 5. DISCLOSURE OF YOUR INFORMATION

-We may disclose and share your personal information within Stealth to our Corporate office at Sparton Corporation in the United States for purposes of administrative support.
+We may disclose and share your personal information within our company Sparton of Canada, Limited dba Stealth for purposes of administrative support.

 Personal information provided to our payment processors may be stored outside of your jurisdiction of residence.